hamzahda/lernumgebung/readme.md

 #### DB Config when Working with npm

-The Config file is in the database provider under server\src\database\database.providers.ts
+The Config file is in the mudule provider under server\src\app.module.ts and ormconfig

 ```javascript
 {